Ziang-Lu/Design-Patterns/4-Behavioral Patterns/7-Mediator Pattern/Mediator Pattern.md

 The Mediator Pattern is a **behavioral pattern** that provides a mediator object which acts as the communication center for objects: **when an object needs to communicate to another object, it does not directly call on the other object; instead, it calls the mediator object whose main duty is to route the message to the destination object**.

+=> These objects don't need to know anything about each other.

 => This design pattern is used to reduce the communication complexity between multiple objects.

 <img src="https://github.com/Ziang-Lu/Design-Patterns/blob/master/4-Behavioral%20Patterns/7-Mediator%20Pattern/mediator_pattern_illustration.png?raw=true">